Why do some people assume that when an overweight woman works out, it’s ONLY because she wants to lose weight?

 • Exercise improves brain health.

-People who question why a fat woman works out if she’s not trying to lose weight apparently have never done a good workout.
+People who question why an obese woman works out if she’s not trying to lose weight apparently have never done a good workout.

 Because after a good workout you just feel so wonderful!